This is a preview of your story

 Another critical aspect of retaining customers is listening to them.
 Solicit feedback to understand their needs and issues.
 It will help you take action to improve your products, leading to higher customer satisfaction, retention rate, and loyalty.

 For example, you can send surveys to measure a Net Promoter Score.
 It usually involves rating whether a client will recommend the brand from 1 to 10.
-Yet, encourage more detailed answers and include forms to describe feelings and desires.
+By looking at customer experience stats, businesses can get a clearer idea of how customers feel and spot areas to improve.

 5. Establish a Loyalty Program